 Grizzly Adams said endearing things like “britches, humdinger, simmer down little fella, sit down a spell, and go to your ma.”
 But he also taught me real life lessons like not to judge by appearances, that there is good and bad in everything, and “If you live with nature, not against her, she’ll be real good to you.”
-He himself was always learning his adventures and from the animals around him; the mountains, the raccoons, owls, deer, rabbits, red-tailed hawks, badgers, cougars, bobcat, crows, fox, porcupine and even skunk were his friends.
+He was always learning from his adventures and from the animals around him; the mountains, the raccoons, owls, deer, rabbits, red-tailed hawks, badgers, cougars, bobcat, crows, fox, porcupine and even skunk were his friends.

 With his rugged good looks and real-life love for animals, Haggerty seemed at one with Grizzly Adams.
 According to the New York Times, Haggerty “lived on a small ranch in Malibu Canyon with an assortment of wild animals that he had tamed at birth or rescued from injury.”
 The Life and Times of Grizzly Adams aired during a period when people were awakening to the environmental movement, and were actively discussing the issues of preservation of the natural world and protection of wildlife.

 In 1977 Haggerty described his character to the Leader-Herald as “sort of a St. Francis of Assisi with his bears and wildlife.”
 Grizzly Adams was self-sufficient but humbly relied on his close friends; he was patient, relaxed, level-headed and open-minded with a quiet wit.
 He had a deep reverence for freedom but was willing to put his own at risk to serve those in need.
 He lived in the Victorian era but everything about him seemed timeless, and he allowed my young self find a connection to the distant past.

 Most importantly, for me, Grizzly Adams was kind, peaceful and tolerant.
 I’ll forever be grateful to Haggerty’s portrayal of Adams, which helped shape my respect for others, animals and the natural world, and started my lifelong love of period dramas.